 Go beyond practicing an instrument and get creative with karaoke competitions, name that tune, and other fun games.

 Make instruments out of everyday objects and hold a jam session.

 Increase cognitive flexibility by challenging your child to rewrite the words to a common tune or sing a well-known song to a different tune!

 Arts and Crafts

 Illustrators like Mo Willems are offering art lessons for kids.
-You can join Mo for Lunch Doodles at 1:00pm ET.
+You can join Mo for Lunch Doodles.

-More likely than not, you're practicing social distancing which means your kids may be missing their friends, neighbors, and family member.
+More likely than not, you're practicing social distancing, which means your kids may be missing their friends, neighbors, and family members.
 Why not connect virtually with FaceTime, Skype, Google Meet, or just an old-fashioned telephone call?